cballenar/base12/README.md

 # Base12
-__A simple framework built around the number 12__
+__A SCSS framework built around the number 12__

-_Base12_ is a CSS + SCSS layer for the [_HTML5 Boilerplate_](https://github.com/h5bp/html5-boilerplate/) to provide the basic elements but leave the playground open wide.
-It is currently using the CSS in it so feel free to replace the entire `css` folder.
+_Base12_ is a SCSS framework for the [_HTML5 Boilerplate_](https://github.com/h5bp/html5-boilerplate/) to help provide some basic styles but still leave the playground open for a highly customized design.

 An important aspect of Base12 is that by default it's measurements are all based on the number 12.
 Since 12 is divisible by 2, 3, 4, 6, and 12, it makes it very easy to get a wide variety of sub-measurements while keeping some rhythm in your design.